-Biden promises to earn the support of African Americans as Trump stays in White House
+Biden meets black leaders, promises to earn African-American support amid protests

 “I can tell you with confidence that Joe wants to get out there, Jill doesn’t want him too.
 She knows her husband and it’s impossible for him not hug or handshake,” the adviser said.

-Floyd’s death was the latest in a string of similar incidents involving unarmed black men in recent years that have raised an outcry over excessive police force and racism, and re-ignited outrage across a politically and racially divided country just months before the election.
+Floyd’s death was the latest in a string of similar incidents involving unarmed black men in recent years that have raised an outcry over excessive police force and racism.

-It was the third visit in the past week for Biden outside his Delaware home since he began isolating from the coronavirus.

 Additional reporting by Jarrett Renshaw; Writing by John Whitesides; Editing by Colleen Jenkins and Alistair Bell